Looking for "i.materialise"? Check out the latest and most popular articles on this topic.

 Not only for Steampunk enthusiasts: two gold-plated dice in Steampunk design; made from stainless steel and produced using 3D printing technology.

-The Moonicage Pen Holder is a cool and clever 3D printed accessory for your desktop.
+Moonicage from Japanese company Inter-Culture is a cool and clever 3D printed penholder.

 Online 3D printing service Imaterialise launches intriguing new material; a waterproof polyamide for objects that need to be submersible.